chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `UPD_CNTRLER` message, which is sent from the iChen&reg; 4.1 Server to the client whenever status of a connected controller changes.
+This class implements the `UPD_CNTRLER` message, which is sent from the iChen® 4.1 Server to the client whenever status of a connected controller changes.
 Only the changed fields will be set, with other fields/properties being set to `null` or an appropriate default value as they are not relevant.

 ### Properties